-And there's also the question of which content and which skills might be suitable for tackling through e-learning.delivery
+And there's also the question of which content and which skills might be suitable to tackle through e-learning delivery.

-And, of course, once you've settled on suitable content, an instructional design approach that will help you create what we call boredom-busting e-learning, there's the big question of the production process.
+And, of course, once you've settled on suitable content, and an instructional design approach that will help you create what we call 'boredom-busting' e-learning, there's the big question of the production process.